What Happens Next

 The First 60 Days

-A properly deployed AI agent follows a predictable lifecycle.
+A properly set up AI agent follows a predictable lifecycle.
 Here is what each phase looks like -- and where most businesses lose the thread.

 Your AI employee is live.
 Core workflows are running.
-Your team has completed handover training and knows how to interact with the agent.
+Your team has finished handover training and knows how to work with the agent.

-Real-world inputs surface edge cases your configuration did not anticipate.
+Real-world inputs surface edge cases your initial setup did not anticipate.
 This is normal.
 The support window exists specifically to catch and resolve these.

 With two weeks of production data, we establish baselines: response times, accuracy rates, cost-per-task.
 These become the benchmarks everything is measured against.

 Fine-tuning agent behavior based on your team's feedback.
-Advanced skills are configured.
+Advanced skills are set up.
 The agent handles increasingly complex workflows with minimal oversight.

 Without ongoing management, agent performance starts to silently degrade.
 API changes, model updates, and workflow drift compound week over week.

 What happens to unmanaged agents after the support window closes.
-These numbers come from real deployments across hundreds of businesses.
+These numbers come from real projects across hundreds of businesses.

-Without continuous calibration, agent responses drift from your brand voice and accuracy standards.
+Without regular tuning, agent responses drift from your brand voice and accuracy standards.
 The decline is gradual enough that teams do not notice until it is severe.

 Token usage creeps up as prompts bloat, retry loops multiply, and model versions change.
 Most businesses never audit this until the bill is alarming.

-Security vulnerabilities accumulate in dependencies, API endpoints, and model configurations.
+Security vulnerabilities accumulate in dependencies, API endpoints, and model settings.
 Each one is a liability your team does not know exists.

 People quietly stop using the agent and revert to manual processes.
 By the time leadership notices, months of ROI have evaporated.